maieldash/Pricing-Plan/README.md

 # Pricing-Plan
-pricing plan page using html and css
+Pricing plan page using Html and CSS